markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 #### Code for Parsing the results

 Once we have the results of the inference, we turn it into a two-dimensional array with the index of the species and the probability that the image is of that species.
-The array is sorted in descending probability, with the most likely species first.
+We sort the array in descending probability, with the most likely species first.

 ```
 result = json.loads(result)